mumble-voip/mumble-www/hugo/content/documentation/mumble-server/mumo.md

 ### Anti recording
 * [antirec with contextmenus on GitHub](https://github.com/Natenom/mumblemoderator-module-collection/tree/master/antirec-contextmenu)

-If a user starts to record in Mumble he will be deafened or kicked from the server.
+If a user starts to record in Mumble they will be deafened or kicked from the server.

 ### Max users
 [mumo-maxusers on GitHub](https://github.com/ExplodingFist/mumo-maxusers/)